Shimabara Castle 島原城

 The city of swimming carp

-Just south of the castle, you can find the City of Swimming Carp, a serene neighborhood flanked by stretches of canals filled with hundreds of vividly colored carp.
+Just south of the castle, you can find the City of Swimming Carp, a serene neighborhood flanked by stretches of canals filled with vividly colored carp.
 While the streets are preserved in this area, you can find traditional-style houses that are open to the public.
 A popular choice is the Shimeiso House because of its beautiful garden and spring-fed pond.